pauldotyu/moaw/workshops/pre03-aks/workshop.md

 ![Grafana](assets/open-grafana.png)

-The Azure Managed Grafana instance is pre-configured with Azure Managed Prometheus as a datashource and also includes a some dashboards.
+The Azure Managed Grafana instance is pre-configured with Azure Managed Prometheus as a data source and also includes a some dashboards.
 Let's take a look at some of the Kubernetes dashboards and import the Istio workload dashboard.

 <div class="task" data-title="Task">